When To Service a Pool Cleaner

 No matter whether you’re the “do it yourself” type or not, you can always bring your pool cleaner to Leslie’s and let us replace those parts for you.
 You’ll never pay a single penny for labor or diagnostics on pool equipment repairs at Leslie’s.
 The only thing you pay for are the parts — we’ll take care of the rest.

 Reduced Cleaning Performance

 Remember how well your cleaner worked when it was brand new?
 It may seem like a distant memory now.
 Weird noises, jerky movements, slower speeds, missed debris, inability to climb walls like it used to, constantly getting stuck, and so on.
-These are all common problems you might run into as your pool cleaner gets older.
-If you find that your cleaner’s performance isn’t quite up to par, it’s time to take it in for professional service and pool cleaner repairs.
+These are all common problems you might experience as your pool cleaner gets older.
+If your cleaner’s performance isn’t quite up to par, it’s time to take it in for professional service and pool cleaner repairs.
 From obvious maintenance upgrades to less-obvious component replacements, our knowledgeable pool professionals can help get your cleaner back up and running like new again.
 We service all types of pool cleaners, including suction side, pressure side, and robotic cleaners.

 No matter what problem is plaguing your pool cleaner, you can always count on Leslie’s to fix it for you.
 From routine parts and maintenance to diagnosis and repair, Leslie’s has you covered.
-We are a warranty station for many popular pool cleaner brands, including Jacuzzi, Hayward, Polaris, Pentair, Kreepy Krauly, Zodiac, Baracuda, Dolphin, Aquabot, and more.
+We are a repair center for many popular pool cleaner brands, including Jacuzzi, Hayward, Polaris, Pentair, Kreepy Krauly, Zodiac, Baracuda, Dolphin, Aquabot, and more.
 As the World’s Largest Retailer of Swimming Pool Supplies, Leslie’s has access to the most inclusive parts catalog in the industry.
 Our team of experts has the tools, knowledge, and resources to quickly tune up and repair your trusty pool cleaner.